 If you are a marketing team producing many campaign assets, Jasper and Copy.ai are worth testing.

 The best setup for many teams is not one tool.
 It is a small stack: one primary generator, one SEO or briefing layer, and one editing layer.
 If your main need is written copy rather than a full multichannel content workflow, compare the best AI text generators before choosing.
 Just keep the human review step.
-That is where the difference between "AI-generated" and "publishable" usually shows up.
+In my view, that is where the difference between "AI-generated" and "publishable" usually shows up.